Each individual can be totally different as there exists a broad variation of autistic disorders

 Step-by-step evaluation plan, starting with seating the patient in the dental chair.
 If this is successful, perform an oral examination using only your fingers.
 If this, too, goes well, begin using dental instruments.
 Prophylaxis is the next step, followed by dental radiographs.
 Several visits may be needed to accomplish these tasks.

 Consistent in all aspects of providing oral health care.
-Use the same staff, dental operatory, appointment times, and other details to help sustain familiarity.
+Use the same staff, dental operator, appointment times, and other details to help sustain familiarity.
 The more consistency you provide for your patients, the more likely that they will be cooperative.
 Comfort people who resist oral care and reward cooperative behavior with compliments throughout the appointment.

 Unfamiliar environment in the dental office, strong light, suction noice or high speed noice ‘taste’ of dental materials (eg. ZnOE) may trigger autistic behaviours